Python issubclass: How to Use issubclass() Function

 In the above example, you can say that Top is the main parent class, then its child class is Middle, and the Middle class’s child class is Low.

-Next in the print statement, we are checking Low class type is the subclass of single class or tuple of classes.
+Next in the print statement, we are checking Low-class type is the subclass of a single class or tuple of classes.
 See the output.

 ➜ pyt python3 app.py True ➜ pyt

 #Difference between issubclass() and isinstance()

 Python isinstance(object, classinfo) checks whether or not the object is an instance or subclass of classinfo.